The Art of Managing Professionals & Appointments

 Parent’s Bill of Rights And Parent Responsibilities

-When you have a loved one diagnosed with an autism spectrum disorder, rarely does a month go by when you will not have a follow-up appointment scheduled with some sort of specialist.
-Scheduling, getting on wait lists, tracking open items, treatment plans, annual (or more frequent) follow-up lab tests, and future events are enough to boggle the mind of the most organized of organizers – let alone keeping track of a team!
+Not a month goes by when Jeff does not have a follow-up appointment scheduled with any number of specialists.
+Having the diagnoses of autism, apraxia, and auditory processing issues, our team of specialists are many and include: a pediatrician, neuropsychologist, learning specialist, speech pathologist, occupational therapists, behavioral supervisor, audiologist, special education attorney and other professionals.
+Scheduling, getting on wait lists, tracking open items, treatment plans, annual (or more frequent) follow-up blood tests, and future events is enough to boggle the mind of the most organized of organizers – let alone keep track of a team!

-You will find that scheduling these events, attending the appointments, and absorbing the information gets easier as time passes.
-The first year is typically a blur, and when you re-read the reports years later, you may find that you missed a lot of information.
-Lack of preparation and inexperience have a lot to do with it.
+Over the past four years, I find scheduling these events, attending the appointments, and absorbing the information gets easier as time passes.
+The first year of this process was a blur, and after re-reading the reports now, I can see I missed a lot of information.
+My lack of preparation and expectations could have a lot to do with that.

 First, Your Rights

-- You have the right to receive the services or products as advertised.
+- You have the right to receive the services/products you paid for and were advertised.

-- You and your child have the right to be treated with respect and dignity.
+- You have the right for you and your child to be treated with respect and dignity.

-- You have the right to fully evaluate and research a professional prior to securing an appointment.
+- You have the right to fully evaluate and look into a professional prior to securing an appointment.

 - You have the right to provide information for a report or correct errors in a report prepared by a professional.

-- You have the right to choose to share (or not share) reports with other members of your child’s team.
+- You have the right to share or not to share reports with whom you deem appropriate on your child’s team.

-- You have the right to receive written reports or follow-up documents within a reasonable, agreed-upon time frame.
+- You have the right to receive written reports or follow-up documents in a timely stated time frame (if applicable).

 - Be on time for appointments or call ahead when running late.